 The term “mass loss” describes situations when all checks in a specific geographic location or zip code are undeliverable because they are permanently lost, stolen or otherwise unavailable for delivery.
 A mass loss of checks can occur in the following situations:

 Mail is destroyed or damaged (e.g., postal truck fire);

 Mail is stolen from a distribution box or mail truck; or

-Mail has never arrived at a postal station, and USPS, the Department of the Treasury, and SSA cannot locate the misplaced mail.
+Mail has never arrived at a postal station, and the United States Postal Service (USPS), the Department of the Treasury, and SSA cannot locate the misplaced mail.

-DMPP notifies the Director of the Office of Payment and Recovery Policy (OPRP) in the Office of Financial Policy and Operations (OFPO) if:
+MPPB notifies the Director of the Office of Payment and Recovery Policy (OPRP) in the Office of Financial Policy and Operations (OFPO) if the delayed checks are:

 OFPO then determines if we must implement a CO Systems Replacement mass loss.
 For information on CO mass loss input, see GN 02406.705D.2.
 If the agency decides not to implement a CO Systems Replacement mass loss, OPRP informs the Office of Public Service and Operations Support (OPSOS) to apply the mass loss non-receipt input procedures found in GN 02406.705D.1.